amandat85/LIRI/README.md

 1. The application allows you to search information about movies, songs, bands/artists and also holds a surprise search.
 2. Open up your terminal
 3. Navigate to your LIRI-Node-Application directory

+### To Search a Movie

-4. To search movies type in the following command:
+To search movies type in the following command:
 ```
 node liri.js movie-this <name of movie here>
 ```
-5. If you enter nothing, the application will automatically search for the movie "Mr. Nobody."
+If you enter nothing, the application will automatically search for the movie "Mr. Nobody."

+### To Search a band or artist

-6. To search bands/artists, type in the following command:
+To search bands/artists, type in the following command:
 ```
-node liri.js concert-this <name of band/artist>
+node liri.js concert-this <name of band/artist here>
 ```

+### To Search a song

-7. To searchsongs, type in the following command:
+To search songs, type in the following command:
 ```
-node liri.js spotify-this-song <song name>
+node liri.js spotify-this-song <song name here>
 ```
-8. If you do not enter anything, the application will search for "The Sign," by Ace of Base.
+If you do not enter anything, the application will search for "The Sign," by Ace of Base.

+### Surprise Search

-9. To search the surprise search parameters, repeat `step 4` and then type the command:
+To search the surprise search parameters, repeat `step 4` and then type the command:
 ```
 node liri.js do-what-it-says
 ```